How can we

 It is rare nowadays to see these principles applied to the construction of modern buildings and apartments, aside from the rising architectural niche of bamboo resorts in heavenly, luxury spots mostly aimed at tourists.
 These beautiful constructions, inspired by locally-sourced materials, are characterized by organic shapes and the absence of walls, letting nature into the building, as prescribed by traditional wisdom.

-Eko Prawoto poses outside of his house near Yogyakarta, Indonesia, where he has lived for the past eight years to reconnect with nature.
+Eko Prawoto poses outside of his house near Yogyakarta, Indonesia, where he has lived for the last 10 years of his life to reconnect with nature.
 “Only in the past 10 to 15 years has vernacular, or traditional, architecture returned, as architects are becoming more conscious of the environmental implications of their work”.
 They are now adopting the essence of all basic principles of traditional architecture: open spaces, open roofs and smart building orientation.
 Prawoto says that today’s habit of using AC is “more related with the social and psychological spheres rather than with the physical one.
 Foreigners are visitors for a short period of time, unable to adapt to the climate, so they want an AC, fine.
 But for us, AC should just be like a medicine: you need to take it only when you are very ill, when days are very very hot, but if we have to take a medicine everyday, then this is not normal anymore”.

 People living in disadvantaged communities are often “trapped" by heat.